Obtenez 3 recommandations concrètes pour votre site e-commerce

 CTAs must be visible, well placed and limit distractions.
 A single objective per page is often more effective.

-6. Ensure optimal display on all screens Today, more than half of all web traffic comes from mobile devices.
-Your site must therefore be :
+Today, more than half of all web traffic comes from mobile devices.
+So your site needs to be :

 • 100% responsive (adapted to all screens)